 The Flying Duck

 Another favourite haunt for local Glasgow bands, just a short walk away from Glasgow’s central retail district.
 Head downstairs from the street level entrance and you’ll find a spacious bar complete with kitsch decor and a vegan junk food menu (psst – you can bag a free meal if it happens to be your birthday!).
 A variety of events take place in the bar, including drag karaoke, the weekly ‘Flying Dug’ quiz, film screenings and comedy nights.
 Wander through to the venue space and you might stumble across some first rate psych rock or freak pop followed by a sweaty club night.
+A hidden gem amongst these top Glasgow music venues.

 The Hug and Pint

-A vegan bar, eatery and music venue in Glasgow’s west end named after the Arab Strap song “Monday at the Hug and Pint.”
+A vegan bar, eatery and Glasgow music venue in the west end, named after the Arab Strap song “Monday at the Hug and Pint.”
 Since opening its doors in 2015 The Hug and Pint has quickly become a favorite among locals with its friendly atmosphere, great selection of drinks and creative pan-Asian menu.
 It has a minimalist yet cosy interior, with simple wooden furniture and playful, block colour murals painted on the walls.
 The basement venue is small, but it doesn’t disappoint – over the past five years it’s seen performances from a steady stream of top-notch artists, including Skinny Pelembe, Big Thief and Mitski.

 The Glad Café